Developing apps with AI features

 Members only

-Workspace guests are not permitted to access AI apps.
+Workspace guests are not permitted to access apps with the Agents & AI Apps feature enabled.

 Next steps

-✨ Explore distributed AI apps in the Slack Marketplace
+✨ Explore distributed apps using AI in the Slack Marketplace.